dantleech/blog/content/posts/2022-11-17-ode-to-the-container.md

 ```

 So far so good.
 But (don't ask me why) what if I wanted to delegate to another
 container?
-Use env variables?
+Use environment variables?
 Do weird shit?
 Maybe it's possible, but is it
 simple?

 ```php